FiG-T/tidymito/README.md

 > Note: This package is early in development and is being maintained by
 > academics, not software developers!
 Please bear with us as we figure
-> things, and check that outputs are reasonable.
+> things out, and check that outputs are reasonable.
 Let us know if you
 > would like to contribute, all are welcome!

 ## Installation